hbobka/kellerliste/be/README.md

 # kellerliste be

-APIGateway with CORS enabled, pointing to five Lambdas executing CRUD operations on a single DynamoDB table.
+- APIGateway with CORS
+- Lambdas executing CRUD operations on DynamoDB
+- Cognio for authentication / authorization

 ## Build